What to do after your Immediate Denture Surgery

-Do not rinse or gargle for 24 hours.
-After 24 hours you may gently rinse your mouth with lukewarm salt water.
+Avoid rinsing your mouth or gargling water for at least 24 hours.
+After 24 hours, you may gently attempt to rinse your mouth with lukewarm salt water.

-For 24 hours following surgery, do not eat or drink anything that is too hot, too cold or too hard.
-Maintain a soft food diet for a few days or until you can slowly re-introduce hard foods (eg. scrambled eggs, soup).
+For 24 hours following surgery, do not eat or drink anything hot, cold, or hard, as your mouth will be sensitive.
+Maintain a soft food diet for a few days or until you can slowly re-introduce hard foods (e.g. scrambled eggs, soup).

-Avoid alcohol and strenuous physical activity for 24 hours.
+Avoid alcohol and any physically exerting exercise for at least 24 hours.

 If you are a smoker, smoking is not advised for 24 hours as it may delay healing or increase the risk of a ‘dry socket’ complication.

 For the first evening’s sleep, rest your head on two pillows so that your head is slightly elevated.
-Cover the pillow in a towel to protect from staining if bleeding occurs overnight.
+Cover the pillow in a rag or towl to protect it from staining if bleeding occurs overnight.

-For pain relief, analgesics and anti-inflammatory medication can be prescribed by your dental implant professional.
-Certain medications will cause drowsiness and it is important not to drive or operate heavy machinery until fully recovered from the effects.
+For pain relief, your dental implant professional can prescribe analgesics and anti-inflammatory medication.
+Certain medications will cause drowsiness, and it is important not to drive or operate heavy machinery until you have fully recovered.